 The poor water quality of the Lower Vasse River, and community concern, has led to a number of major initiatives over the past two decades including the formation of the Geographe Catchment Council (GeoCatch) and Lower Vasse River Cleanup Program.
 The Cleanup program focused on actions to improve water quality and ecological health of the river including major revegetation and reshaping of river banks, water treatment trials to reduce algal blooms and a successful community awareness program.

-Initiating major actions to reduce nutrients entering the Lower Vasse River from both rural and urban sources to improve water quality is a key aim of the Revitalising Geographe Waterways program.
+Initiating major actions to reduce nutrients entering the Lower Vasse River from both rural and urban sources to improve water quality has been a key aim of the Revitalising Geographe Waterways program.

-New science is also being used to assess options for increasing flows using the purposely developed Reconnecting Rivers model, as well as carrying out water treatment trials to assess the effectiveness of phosphorous binding clays to reduce algal blooms and determining the volume, composition and options of removal of sediments through a sediment investigation.
+New science has been used to assess options for increasing flows using the purposely developed Reconnecting Rivers model, as well as carrying out water treatment trials to assess the effectiveness of phosphorous binding clays to reduce algal blooms and determining the volume, composition and options of removal of sediments through a sediment investigation.

-Knowledge gained from new science will be used to develop a Water Management Plan for the Lower Vasse River.
-The City of Busselton is leading the development of the management plan that will identify long-term management actions to improve water quality and health of the River.
+Knowledge gained from new science was used to develop a Water Management Plan for the Lower Vasse River.
+The City of Busselton led the development of the management plan that identified long-term management actions to improve water quality and health of the River.

-The local community is being widely involved in the development of the Management Plan for the Lower Vasse River to ensure community ownership of the final plan.
-The Vasse Wonnerup wetlands Collaboration, made up of community members, scientists and waterways managers, have developed draft management objectives for the Lower Vasse River, which will be presented to the broader community for input.
+The local community was widely involved in the development of the Management Plan for the Lower Vasse River to ensure community ownership of the final plan.
+The Vasse Wonnerup wetlands Collaboration, made up of community members, scientists and waterways managers, developed management objectives for the Lower Vasse River, which were presented to the broader community for input.
 City of Busselton